 Such a habit of allowing customers to take your product on credit will drive you out of your sari sari store business.

 You might hear rude comments from some people who are used to this habit, but for the sake of the survival of your sari sari store business, it makes a lot of sense to discourage credit.
-Without capital money to buy fresh inventory, you are unable to fill the empty shelves, depriving others of buying from your store and instead switch to a competitor.
+Without capital money to buy fresh inventory, you are unable to fill the empty shelves, depriving others of buying from your store and instead switching to a competitor.

 Be friendly to your customers.